quanghuy0497/quanghuy0497/README.md

 I am aiming to pursue PhD program in Computer Science starting in Fall 2023.

-You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my academia experience, previous projects and publications.
+You can look on my [**personal webpage**](https://quanghuy0497.github.io/) for my academia experience, previous projects, and publications.

 Have a great day to you.